suong4554/490-Servers/README.md

 The DMZ needs to access the Broker.
 The Version Control server needs to have access to the three Brokers for each environment (Broker-Dev, Broker-QA, Broker-Prod)

+## **Setting up RabbitMQ as a System Service**
+For all servers the *system* directory will be have a file called *"localRabbit.service"*.
+This file will go into "*/etc/systemd/system*".
+After moving the file, run "*sudo systemctl daemon-reload*" then, "*sudo systemctl enable localRabbit*", this will start the system service on server start